remyroy/ethstaker-deposit-cli/docs/src/new_mnemonic.md

 {{#include ./snippet/warning_message.md}}

 ## Description
-Generates a new BIP-39 mnemonic along with validator keystore and deposit files depending on how many validators you wish to create.
+Generates a new random BIP-39 mnemonic along with validator keystore and deposit files depending on how many validators you wish to create.

 ## Optional Arguments